NicolaRonzoni/traffic-forecast-/README.md

 Have installed python3.
 Having access to Spyder  from Anaconda or from Colab.
-The code uses the following libraries:
+The code uses the following packages:
 - math;
 - scipy;
 - pandas;